Q: What information can the City provide the community about COVID-19?

 Q. Can I open my business?

-A. If you need to determine if your work/business in an essential function or is in a phase that it can be open, please visit www.Covid19.ca.gov or www.cisa.gov.
+A. If you need to determine if your work/business is in a phase that it can be open, please visit www.Covid19.ca.gov or www.cisa.gov.
 There you will find information if your sector falls under this guidance.
 For further guidance, please refer to your work/industry association.